DIGI-UW/odoo-openelis-connector/README.md

 ## Overview

-This project provides integration between Odoo and OpenELIS systems using a clean Maven-based approach for managing dependencies and configurations.
+This project provides integration between Odoo and OpenELIS systems.
 It uses maven to manage the Odoo initializer addon dependency, providing a cleaner and more maintainable approach compared to manually copying files.

 ## Architecture

 The project follows a modular architecture with the following components:

-- **Odoo Initializer Addon**: Included directly in the repository under `configs/odoo/addons/odoo_initializer/`
+- **Odoo Initializer Addon**: Included as a zip file in the repository under `configs/odoo/addons/odoo_initializer.zip`
 - **OpenELIS Configuration**: Local configuration files for OpenELIS setup
 - **Docker Compose**: Containerized deployment setup
 - **Nginx Configuration**: Reverse proxy configuration